Freedom’s Run for Kids-11 AM

 in front of Sara Cree Hall, adjacent to the main Half Marathon, 5k, 10k starting areas at the Stadium.
 Run up the festive German Street

 and finish in front of Shepherd University Stadium.
 Strollers welcome.

-In 2010 we had 400 children running happily through our historic downtown….what a beautiful site.
+Last year we had 400 children running happily through our historic downtown….what a beautiful site.